AllanK24/QRID/docs/tasks.md

 Miserable difference, but the best one is QInt8 for both weight and activation

 **To Check out**:
-calibrate_method
-what calibrator data reader is better: YOLOCalibrationDataReader vs ImageCalibrationDataReader
+calibrate_method - minmax is the best, others explode in memory what calibrator data reader is better: YOLOCalibrationDataReader vs ImageCalibrationDataReader - ours

 test the automatic node exclude function on newer yolo models: yolo11 and yolo12